Code: DEC15 for 15% off all regularly priced items until 1.1.25!

 The Scoville Scale – Explained.

-His Carolina Reaper pepper is the current record holder for hottest in the world (more on that below).
+His Carolina Reaper Pepper is the current record holder for being the hottest in the world (more on that below).

-Eating one hot pepper after another to see how hot they are might not sound like fun (although lots of people might think so) but fortunately, that’s not necessary.
+Eating one hot pepper after another to see how hot they are might not sound fun (although many people might think so), but fortunately, that’s not necessary.

-The Scoville Scale was created so you could judge just how hot a pepper is going to be without risking your taste buds.
+The Scoville Scale was created so you can judge just how hot a pepper is without risking your taste buds.

 How does the scale work?
 Let’s take a look.